Mupli/mupli-core/README.md

 ## Working examples
  https://github.com/Mupli/mupli-examples

-## Design patten and big limitation.
+## Design pattern and big limitation.

 Framework is a structure for